epfl-si/meteor-account-entra-app/packages/epfl-si_entra-auth/README.md

 # Things to better know

 - Entra only allows http as Redirect URIs URL.
-Better put a https to http proxy in front of your Meteor app.
+Better put a way to redirect https to http in front of your Meteor app.
-    - ROOT_URL should be set with https, without the port

 # References
 - https://login.microsoftonline.com/ + TenantId + /v2.0/.well-known/openid-configuration